RahulSinghRaj/tele-shilling-bot-test/README.md

 because you can earn more with powerful auto shilling :)

 # NOTICE
-Many people asking that it is not working now.
 ## Free version is not officially launched yet
-So nothing is working now. it is normal.
-Join https://t.me/AutoShillTG to get the official announcement of this program for **FREE**.
+Join https://t.me/AutoShillTG to get the launch announcement of this program for **FREE**.

 ## But there is a paid beta test program working now.
 it is being used by some shillers for test and early use for this program.